spark-mv/cdn/CORS.md

-# Server side configuration for MP4/FLV/WebM progressive download
+# Server side configuration for video download

 Instructions for configuring and verifying CORS settings for different web servers are below.